Chapter 6 Model Interpretation

 Now, as the first division tends to be the most important in terms of predicting the outcome, we can see that disp and cyl seem to be the most important variables in the model.

-One way to determine the importance of each variable in a random forest or gradient boosting machine is to use a permutation-based feature importance method.
+One way to determine the importance of each variable in a random forest or gradient boosting machine is to use a permutation-based variable importance method.
 This method works as follows:

 1. Fit the model to the data.